Code-Institute-Submissions/dmallon1983-MS1-Project_AugResub/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. In the side bar,click on the Pages nav button.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master" and ensure folder is set to "Root"
-5. The page will automatically refresh.
+5. Click Save and new page will open.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. The published site is shown in the blue text bar [link](https://dmallon1983.github.io/MS1-Project/) in the "GitHub Pages" section.

 ### Forking the GitHub Repository